cladur/cladur.github.io/content/projects/silence/index.md

 {{< video src="videos/animations.webm" type="video/webm" preload="auto" autoplay="1" controls="" loop="1" muted="1">}}

 Our engine supports skeletal animation with up to 512 bones per animation.
-We also implemented blending between the animations and functionality to attach any object to selected bone -- ex. a gun to the enemy or a knife to the agent.
+We also implemented blending between the animations and functionality to attach any object to selected bone -- for ex. a gun to the enemy or a knife to the agent.

 ## Tools